-- IgnoreStopServerRequests: shows whether the FirstSpirit server control via the ignoreStopServerRequests(pwd) method is disabled (true) or not (false). - Version: shows the version of FirstSpirit Server based on this format: major.minor.build.revision
+IgnoreStopServerRequests: shows whether the FirstSpirit server control via the ignoreStopServerRequests(pwd) method is disabled (true) or not (false).

+Version: shows the version of FirstSpirit Server based on this format: major.minor.build.revision
-- java.lang.String dumpThreads(): when executing the method, a thread dump of the server is generated and returned. - boolean logThreadDump(): when executing the method, a thread dump of the server is generated and written to the server log file (fs-server.log) with the INFO log level. - boolean enableVerboseMemoryLogging(): the method reroutes all garbage collector log outputs (covering the Java VM memory load) (see 4.3.2.1) to the console (command line/shell) started by FirstSpirit. - boolean disableVerboseMemoryLogging(): the method disables rerouting of the garbage collector log output to the console (see enableVerboseMemoryLogging()) and resets the status originally defined for the log output (see Chapter 4.3.2.4 page 69).

-void clearLoggerCache(): this method resets the cache for log instances.

-- void restartManager (manager) this method restarts a manager.
-The name of the desired manager must be provided to do this. - void ignoreStopServerRequests(pwd): this method prevents the server from being stopped by the conventional server control (see Chapter 3); it has been introduced for the internal testing infrastructure. - void resetIgnoreStopServerRequests(pwd) this method restores the conventional status of the FirstSpirit server control (see ignoreStopServerRequests(pwd)).
+- boolean logThreadDump(): when executing the method, a thread dump of the server is generated and written to the server log file (fs-server.log) with the INFO log level. - boolean enableVerboseMemoryLogging(): the method reroutes all garbage collector log outputs (covering the Java VM memory load) (see 4.3.2.1) to the console (command line/shell) started by FirstSpirit. - boolean disableVerboseMemoryLogging(): the method disables rerouting of the garbage collector log output to the console (see enableVerboseMemoryLogging()) and resets the status originally defined for the log output (see Chapter 4.3.2.4 page 81). - void clearLoggerCache(): this method resets the cache for log instances. - void restartManager (manager) this method restarts a manager.
+The name of the desired manager must be provided to do this. - void ignoreStopServerRequests(pwd): this method prevents the server from being stopped by the conventional server control (see Chapter 3); it has been introduced for the internal testing infrastructure.